arclabs561/rank-fusion/rank-fusion/DECISION_GUIDES.md

 │   overlap count │         │ • Faster                 │
 │ • Rewards       │         │ • Less sensitive to      │
 │   consensus     │         │   normalization errors   │
-│ • Can amplify   │         │                          │
+│ • Can amplify   │         │ • Default choice         │
 │   normalization │         │                          │
 │   errors        │         │                          │
 └──────────────────┘         └──────────────────────────┘
 ```

+**Why CombSUM is the Default:**

-**Historical Note**: TREC experiments (2001-2005) showed CombSUM consistently outperformed CombMNZ, but CombMNZ sometimes exceeded individual systems when normalization was correct.
-The choice depends on normalization reliability.
+1. **Empirical Evidence**: TREC experiments (2001-2005) consistently showed CombSUM outperforming CombMNZ across diverse datasets.
+CombMNZ only exceeded individual systems when normalization was perfect—a rare condition in practice.

+2. **Robustness**: CombSUM is less sensitive to normalization errors.
+CombMNZ multiplies by overlap count, which amplifies any normalization mistakes.
+If one list has slightly wrong normalization, CombMNZ makes it worse.

+3. **Simplicity**: CombSUM is faster (no overlap counting) and easier to reason about.
+The sum of normalized scores is intuitive.

+4. **When CombMNZ Helps**: Only when:
+   - Normalization is highly reliable (same embedding model, same preprocessing)
+   - Overlap is a strong signal (e.g., multiple independent retrievers agree)
+   - You've validated that CombMNZ outperforms CombSUM on your data

+**Historical Note**: The CombMNZ formula (CombSUM × overlap_count) was proposed to reward documents appearing in multiple lists.
+However, empirical studies found this amplification often hurts more than helps, especially when score distributions differ slightly between lists.
+Modern practice favors CombSUM unless you have strong evidence that overlap is a reliable relevance signal.

 ## Normalization Strategy